Yerson Opazo: Colo-Colo

 On 31 December 2008, it was confirmed that Opazo joined Colo-Colo for play the national tournament and the 2009 Copa Libertadores.
 However, he suffered an injury that made miss to the player the first games of the season, Yerson including only played 7 games in his stady, being after fired by the coach Hugo Tocalli.

 O'Higgins

 In 2012, Opazo was runner-up with O'Higgins, after lose the final against Universidad de Chile in the penalty shoot-out, and he was selected as the best right back of the tournament and the year.

 In 2013, he won the Apertura 2013-14 with O'Higgins.
 In the tournament, he played in 16 of 18 matches.
 In 2014, he won the Supercopa de Chile against Deportes Iquique.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.
 In the tournament, Opazo scored two goals, both against Deportivo Cali.

+Deportes Santa Cruz

+Opazo played for Deportes Santa Cruz in the 2023 Primera B. In February 2024, he announced his retirement from football.

+2024 Copa Chile

+In June 2024, Opazo played for club Vicente Pérez Rosales from Puerto Montt at the Copa Chile in the 0–3 loss against Universidad de Concepción.